Lkra201/IT6041-Individual/README.md

 ## What went well?

--Team colaboration on enquiries, decisions that has to be made and work flow of taks that has to be completed for the IT6041-SoftwareProject.
+- Team colaboration on enquiries, decisions that has to be made and work flow of taks that has to be completed for the IT6041-SoftwareProject.
+- Workflow between team members were evenly distributed.
+- Any bugs/issues that arised was dealt with in a team setting.
+Everyone helped everyone.
+- Time management was also divided accordingly and there were no issues when it came to managing our time.
+- Implimenting new designs.
+We have decided as a team to work on the things we have the least experience with to build our knowledge.
+This build our skills and made working in a team setting alot more effective.

 ## Reflection of Social Issue: